-In both our Kidderminster and Stourport nursery all 3-5 year olds take part in baseline assessment activities, which cover the 6 Early Learning Goals: Personal, Social and Emotional Development , Communication, Language and Literacy, Problem Solving, Reasoning and Numeracy, Physical Development, Creative Development and Knowledge and Understanding of the World.
+All pre-schoolers (3-5 year olds) take part in baseline assessment activities, which cover the 7 Early Learning Goals: Prime areas cover Personal, Social and Emotional Development , Communication & Language, and Physical development.
+Specific areas of learning cover Literacy, Math, Expressive Art & Design and Understanding the World.
 There is a balance throughout the day of both adult-led and child-led activities.

-As part of the Early Years Foundation Stage our Every Child Matters planning encourages all 3-5 year olds in letter and word recognition as well as offering them the opportunity of taking part in the Early Learning Goal activities designed for their participation and ability.
+As part of the Early Years Foundation Stage our planning encourages all pre-schoolers (3-5 year olds) in letter and word recognition as well as offering them the opportunity of taking part in the Early Learning Goal activities designed for their participation and ability.
 Weekly planning sheets are displayed on the parent’s notice board to inform them of the daily/weekly activities their child is participating in, and should clarification be needed, staff are available on a daily basis to talk and inform parents about their child’s ability and/or concerns.

 All ages have access to computers on a daily basis as well as daily craft activities including painting, pasting and model making.
 Sand and water play is available inside and outside both nurseries.
-The separate Activity Room is equipped with a variety of materials and equipment to support the Every Child Matters framework e.g. home corner, role-play area, small world equipment, book corner etc.
+The separate Activity Room is equipped with a variety of materials and equipment to support the EYFS e.g. home corner, role-play area, small world equipment, book corner etc.

-Our pre-school group from both Stourport and Kidderminster nursery attend the Forest School every Thursday morning.
+Our pre-school group have attended the Forest School previously.
 Walking through woodland has helped to develop a curiosity in the children for the great outdoors and stimulates their imagination for all creatures both great and small…………………….(more info given under ‘our nursery’ tab).

 A typical day would include:-